Primordial black hole induced gravitational waves in $f(R)$ gravity: Acknowledgments

-The authors aknowledge stimulating discussions with Charalampos Tzerefos as well as the support of Istituto Nazionale di Fisica Nucleare (INFN), Sez. di Napoli, {\it Iniziative Specifiche} QGSKY and MOONLIGHT2.
-This paper is based upon work from COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
+The authors acknowledge stimulating discussions with Charalampos Tzerefos as well as the support of Istituto Nazionale di Fisica Nucleare (INFN), Sez. di Napoli, {\it Iniziative Specifiche} QGSKY and MOONLIGHT2.
+S.\,C. is grateful to the {\it Gruppo Nazionale di Fisica Matematica} (GNFM) of {\it Istituto Nazionale di Alta Matematica} (INDAM) for the support.
+This paper is supported by the COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
+TP receives as well financial support by the funding program “MEDICUS” of the University of Patras.